chgibb/chgibb.github.io/_posts/2021-05-20-mangling-dynamic-language-symbols.md

 title: Mangling Dynamic Language Symbols, Uniquely Addressing the Atoms of Hot-Reload
 ---

+Decoupling the development time experience of Flutter from the Dart programming language.

 [Hydro-SDK](https://github.com/hydro-sdk/hydro-sdk) is a project with one large, ambitious goal.
 "Become React Native for Flutter".
 It aims to do that by:
 1. Decoupling the API surface of Flutter from  the Dart programming language.